-Log books must be word processed.
-How a log book is formatted is up to the individual practitioner.
-However, the Board has developed a sample log book recording template that includes an overview of the critical information required in respect of recording a CPD activity.
+Logbooks must be typed/digital file.
+How a logbook is formatted is up to the individual practitioner.
+However, the Board has developed a sample logbook recording template that includes an overview of the critical information required in respect of recording a CPD activity.
 This can be adapted by practitioners for their personal use.